-This risk is rated as a medium-level risk and is mitigated by LIPA's ability to access capital markets, borrow from rate stabilization funds, and borrow from a revolving line of credit or in the commercial paper market.
-In September 2021, all three rating agencies reaffirmed LIPA's credit ratings, with one credit agency revising LIPA's outlook from Stable to Positive, helping to reduce this risk by providing confidence in LIPA's ability to access capital markets.
+This risk is rated as a medium-level risk and is mitigated by LIPA's ability to access capital markets, borrow from rate stabilization funds, a revolving line of credit or in the commercial paper market.
+In August 2022 all three rating agencies reaffirmed their credit ratings for LIPA helping to further mitigate this risk by providing confidence in LIPA's ability to access capital markets.

-Based on LIPA's credit ratings and ability to access capital markets, we believe this risk is being adequately managed.
-LIPA's liquidity remains strong, well above the 120-day minimum required by the Policy as noted above.
+Based on the credit ratings and the ability to access capital markets, we believe this risk is being adequately managed.
+LIPA's liquidity remains strong, well above the 150-day minimum required by the Policy as noted above.